wearekuva/oui/README.md

 A super simple way to instrument your code and controls your data.
 Pass it an object and Oui creates a set of controls that allow you to visualise and shape your app at runtime.

 > This is still experimental.
-The api is likely to change without support.
+The api is likely to change.
 You have been warned!

 ## Usage